 Living on the leading edge of Chinese cocktail culture requires baijiu, the native firewater that’s both the world’s most consumed liquor by volume and still relatively unknown outside of China.
 Derek Sandhaus, author of “Baijiu: The Essential Guide to Chinese Spirits,” has created this chart of recommended bottles across prices points, along with basic tasting notes for drinkers new to this clear, 80-120 proof alcohol most commonly distilled from sorghum.

-When mixing cocktails, Sandhaus writes that baijiu’s sweet and fiery character means it mixes in a similar manner to rum, making citrus the perfect complement, as in this drink dubbed simply No Regrets.
+When mixing cocktails, Sandhaus writes that baijiu’s sweet and fiery character means it mixes in a similar manner to rum, making citrus the perfect complement.
 If you prefer to drink baijiu more traditionally, that is straight and as a mealtime accompaniment, Lost Laowai provides a helpful guide to common domestic brands and China Hope Live humorously discusses baijiu’s place in everyday drinking culture.

 For the Baijiu Beginner: The Baijiu Sour